thirunavukkarasukm/thirunavukkarasukm/README.md

 - 👋 Hi, I’m Thirunavukkarasu KM
 - 🌱 I’m currently working with the machine learning project
 -
-- 👀 I’m interested in machine learning and data analysis
 - 💞️ I’m looking to collaborate on company to work and  skilled up my knowledge
 - 📫 How to reach me through mail-thirunavukkarasukm95@gmail.com